joakim/kay/README.md

     | else -> marvin despair
 ```

-This is actually three messages.
+Technically, that is three messages.
 First `= 42` is sent to the `answer` slot, returning `true`, before `then` and `else` act on the boolean's value in turn.
 They are chaining methods, evaluating the passed block if its value is `true` or `false` (respectively) and returning the boolean.
 Various constructs and DSLs may be implemented using blocks and chaining.

 Messages may also include expressions wrapped in parentheses `()`: